fredqi/xdufacool/README.md

-# xdufacool
+# xdufacool: XDU-Faculty Toolkit

-A set of toolkits for faculty members in the Xidian University.
+A set of toolkit for faculty members in the Xidian University.